A Conceptual Model of Blended Learning in the Context of Digital

 ACKNOWLEDGEMENTS

-The research was supported by the State Research
+This research was supported by the State Research

-Programm’s ‘Letonika for the development of
+Programme "Letonika for the Development of

-Latvian and European society’ project ‘Innovative
+Latvian and European Society," project "Innovative

 REFERENCES